-Register for the Foundations modules via the black "Register now" button at the top right of this page.
+Register your interest in the Foundations modules (commencing late semester 1, 2018) via the black "Register now" button at the top right of this page.

 Certificate of Completion

 If you have fully participated in all ten modules, including posting ten reflective contributions online, you can apply for a Certificate of Completion.
-You should allow up to 30 hours of face to face and online time to participate sufficiently to gain a Certificate.
-There is no time limit on participating in all ten modules or in posting reflections: you simply apply for your Certificate of Completion when you have completed the requisite modules and reflections.
+Y There is no time limit on participating in all ten modules or in posting reflections: you simply apply for your Certificate of Completion when you have completed the requisite modules and reflections.

 If you also meet certain minimum experience requirements, you will be supported to use your Foundations participation to prepare an application for Associate Fellowship of the Higher Education Academy (HEA).
 More details on registration.